-As the word implies, coconut oil is an oil extracted from the meat of mature coconuts obtained from tropical coconut palms.
-However, upon purchasing coconut oil for your dog, don't expect it to be liquid.
-It's rather solid, when kept at under 75 degrees, just as your average lard or butter.
-However, unlike butter that can soon turn rancid, coconut oil can last up to 2 years, courtesy of its high levels of saturated fat which makes it slow to oxidize.
+Coconut oil is an oil extracted from the meat of mature coconuts and is obtained from tropical coconut palms.
+It is generally sold as a solid rather than a liquid when kept at under 75 °F, just like your average lard or butter.
+However, unlike butter that can soon turn rancid, coconut oil can last up to 2 years—courtesy of its high levels of saturated fat, which makes it slow to oxidize.

-Coconut oil has had a bad reputation due to this though.
-Several health organizations have warned people about the risks of consuming high amounts of coconut oils due to its levels of saturated fat.
-In the 1980s and 1990s coconut oil was seen less and less due to its terrible reputation.
-It was then replaced by other vegetable oils that turned out often being far more harmful.
-Nowadays, coconut oil has made a big comeback, and several people seem to be investing in it so much that some stores cannot keep up with the demand.
+In the 1980s and 1990s, it was essentially phased out due to its terrible reputation.
+It was then replaced by other vegetable oils that turned out to be far more harmful.
+Nowadays, coconut oil has made a big comeback, and demand is so high that stores cannot keep up.

-So why is coconut oil good for dogs?
-First of all, consider that saturated fat was unjustly accused of being bad in the 1950s, promoting high cholesterol and heart disease, when in reality it was trans fat to be bad.
-Saturated fat, therefore obtained a bad rep because it was confused with trans fat.
-In coconut oil, while 90 percent is saturated fat, at least 50 percent of this fat is lauric acid which is blessed with antibacterial and anitiviral properties.
-Lauric acid is the same compound found in mother's milk along with the many disease-fighting qualities.
+So why is it good for dogs?
+In the 1950s, saturated fat was unjustly accused of causing high cholesterol and heart disease, when in reality, it was trans fat that was the culprit.
+90% of coconut oil is saturated fat and at least 50% of this fat is lauric acid, which has antibacterial and antiviral properties.
+Lauric acid is the same compound found in "mother's milk" and has many disease-fighting qualities.

 - Helps with digestive issues

-- Helps prevent bacterial, viral and fungal infection
+- Helps prevent bacterial, viral, and fungal infections

 - Relieves arthritis

 - Provides energy

 - Reduces dry skin (elbows, noses, and paw pads)